-On a hilltop overlooking Falmouth and Fredericksburg, Clearview is representative of the architecture of lesser plantation dwellings of the late 18th century.
-Using the double-pile plan, hipped roof, and symmetrical five-bay facade, the composition varies little from that frequently employed a half century earlier.
-Clearview probably was built shortly after the property was acquired in 1786 by Andrew Buchanan, a major in the Caroline County militia during the Revolution.
+On a Stafford County hilltop overlooking Falmouth and Fredericksburg, Clearview is representative of the architecture of lesser plantation dwellings of the late 18th century.
+Using the double-pile plan, hipped roof, and symmetrical five-bay façade, the composition varies little from that frequently employed a half century earlier.
+Clearview probably was built shortly after the property was acquired in 1786 by Andrew Buchanan, a major in the Caroline County militia during the American Revolution.
 The house has received a later wing and porches but retains most of its early interior woodwork.
-The farm was used for a Federal gun emplacement during the battle of Fredericksburg in 1862.
+The Clearview farm, which overlooks the Rappahannock River, was used for a Federal gun emplacement during the battle of Fredericksburg in 1862.
 Some earthwork gun pits remain intact southeast of the house.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.